ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Best Practices:
 {: #data-in-transit-encryption-best-practices}

 Application-level data-in-transition encryption should always be applied in public access situations.
 Application-level data-in-transit encryption should always be terminated at the edge at a firewall or a load balancer.
-When the traffic is decrypted at the edge, it can be inspected for threats, etc.  Application-level encryption termination should not occur on servers that are in the interior of a network
+When the traffic is decrypted at the edge, it can be inspected for threats, etc.  Application-level encryption termination should not occur on servers that are in the interior of a network.

 ### Solutioning Guidance
 {: #data-in-transit-encryption-best-guidance}